 Afra is a graduate of the University of Michigan where she earned a degree in Public Health Sciences.
 She is primarily interested in improving the health outcomes of pediatric and adolescent populations through a public health-informed, preventive approach to healthcare.
 Her campus involvement includes leading the student organization Project Healthy Schools Global, a team that works to provide preventive health education to students in urbanized developing countries.
 In her free time she enjoys reading, running, cooking, and listening to podcasts.

-Laila Odeh is a senior studying Community and Global Public Health at the University of Michigan.
+Laila Odeh is a graduate of the Community and Global Public Health program at the University of Michigan.
 In the future, she hopes to provide trauma-informed mental health services to immigrant and refugee populations.
-On campus, she is involve din Maize Mirchi A cappella and Wolverine Support Network.
 In her free time she likes to sing, play piano, and bake fun desserts.

 Liadan is currently an MSW/MPH candidate at Boston University, concentrating in Trauma and Violence.
 She received her bachelor’s degree in Community and Global Health from the University of Michigan School of Public Health and completed a minor in Applied Statistics.
 Liadan is interested in expanding access to peer support programs for college students, which was born out of her undergraduate involvement with Wolverine Support Network, a student organization on the U-M campus working to destigmatize mental health through peer-led support groups and community building.
 Liadan has research focus areas in sexual violence, violence prevention, and their intersections with mental health.
 In her free time she enjoys doing crossfit, discovering new music, and spending quality time with friends and family.